Community organizers share struggles and successes in reducing gas-powered leafblower noise

 Jamie Banks (03:19):

 There’s the miles of conservation trails.
 There’s a densely populated village center where I lived and then a lot of larger properties on the outskirts.
 So we started to bring attention to this issue.
-We ended up going to our town meeting, which is a democratic, everybody participates — there’s no representatives, except individuals.
-Proposed to town meeting that we study this problem and try and recommend solutions to it because at least where I, I lived this noise, went on hours a day, several days a week in the seasons of use, which could include not just spring, fall and summer, but winter as well, believe it or not.
+We ended up going to our town meeting, which is a democratic, everybody participates .
+There’s no representatives, except individuals.
+Proposed to town meeting that we study this problem and try and recommend solutions to it because at least where I lived, this noise went on hours a day, several days a week in the seasons of use,.
+Which could include not just spring, fall and summer, but winter as well, believe it or not.

 Cary (04:06):